Skip to main content

 Daily Service Fee $0.99/day $30.10/month fixed cost

-Monthly Meter Charge $3.95/mo Lower than most providers
+Monthly Meter Charge $3.95/mo Lower than most light companies

 TDSP Delivery (Oncor) 4.2¢/kWh Varies by utility area